-The indigent policy is intended to provide poor households ongoing access to a specified level of service.
-The indigent register is reviewed annually.
-The subsidies contained in the policy should not compromise the quality-of-service delivery.
-The municipality has a fully fladged Free Basic Services unit to deal with indigent and free basic services matters.
+The municipality has a fully fladged Free Basic Services unit (FBS Officer and two Data Capturers) to deal with indigent and free basic services matters.
 The amount budgeted for FBS in 2025 amounted R3.1 million, R3.2 million and R3.4 million.
 The cost of the social package of the registered indigent households is financed by national government through the local government equitable share received in terms of the annual Division of Revenue Act.
+The municipality has an Indigent Steering Committee which comprises about 45 members and is led by the portfolio head of the department and on a quarterly basis.